lbl-srg/obc/specification/source/cdl.rst

      )
    );

-allows a finegrained propagation to individual blocks of a composite block.
+allows a fine grained propagation to individual blocks of a composite block.
 ]

 Annotations for Connectors